vincecampanale/blog/_posts/2017-05-24-learn-rxjs-with-a-button.markdown

 ```
 ------x-----x-----x--->
 ```
 The arrow here represents time, you could think of each `-` as a discrete moment.
 Let's pretend that this stream represents a button sitting on the screen.
-As time passes, a user may or may not click on said button.
+As time passes, a user may or may not click on the aforementioned button.
 Each `x` indicates that the user has clicked on the button, thus firing a 'click' event.

 ```javascript
 const rxBtn = this.getNativeElement(this.btn);       // get the button element